microsec/regulations/hrsz--all--ssl--EN.md

     This Certification Unit issues only Qualified Website Authentication Certificates according to the [MWJSN] (OID:1.3.6.1.4.1.21528.2.1.1.170) Certificate Policy in the "e-Szigno TLS Root CA 2023" hierarchy.
-    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009" and "e-Szigno TLS Root CA 2024".
+    The Certification Unit is also certified by "Microsec e-Szigno Root CA 2009".
 - "e-Szigno Qualified TLS CA 2025"
     This Certification Unit issues only Qualified Website Authentication Certificates according to the [MWJSN] (OID:1.3.6.1.4.1.21528.2.1.1.170) Certificate Policy in the